The future of AI is here, and it’s South African

 - It is keenly aware of things all South Africans have in common, and it has been trained to prioritise these in its responses.

-The curiosity about KAIIA is understandable, and KA Muses looks forward to revealing all the details on 24 June, when it will be available online and free for all South Africans to use.
+The curiosity about KAIIA is understandable, and we look forward to revealing all the details on 24 June, when it will be available online and free for all South Africans to use.

-As a group of young developers passionate about South Africa, KA Muses is proud of what it has built and is excited to get the country interacting with it.
+As a group of young developers passionate about South Africa, we are proud of what we have built and are excited to get the country interacting with it.

 Share